Ratnaditya-J/IsItBenchmark/README.md

 # IsItBenchmark 🎯

-**World's First Specialized Contamination Detection System for AI Benchmark Datasets**
+**Specialized Contamination Detection System for AI Benchmark Datasets**

 IsItBenchmark detects when training prompts contain benchmark questions using advanced machine learning techniques.
 This addresses the critical problem of data contamination in AI evaluation, ensuring fair and accurate model assessment.